hktxt/YOLOv3/README.md

 ## Notice

 * Please note, this is a research project!
 It should not be used as a definitive guide on object detection.
 Many engineering features have not been implemented.
 The demo should be considered for research and entertainment value only.
-* The images used were from web, please contact me if infringes your digital copyright.
+* The used images were from web, please contact me if they infringe your digital copyright.
 * For the limatation of computing resource, I'll update the training result gradually.

 ## Reference